eahefnawy/serverless-mailer/README.md

 You can edit the template text by editing these two files:

 ```
-<project-dir>/aws_modules/awsm-mailer/mailer/templates/html.handlebars
+<project-dir>/back/modules/serverless-mailer/lib/templates/html.handlebars
-<project-dir>/aws_modules/awsm-mailer/mailer/templates/text.handlebars
+<project-dir>/back/modules/serverless-mailer/lib/templates/text.handlebars
 ```

 ### Supported Services
-awsm-mailer supports the following 30 service, pre-configured and ready to use.
+serverless-mailer supports the following 30 service, pre-configured and ready to use.
 You just provide the service, username & password in env vars as shown earlier:

 * **'1und1'**
 * **'AOL'**